Do's And Don'ts When Buying New Tires

 Overlooking Tire Warranty and Policies

 Overlooking policies and warrants when buying new tires can bring about safety concerns and financial loss.
 Tire warranties usually cover defects, premature wear, roadside assistance, protection from road hazards, or maintenance discounts.
-Ignoring tire warranties and policies can deprive the vehicle owner of replacement or refund if purchasing tires without coverage.
+Ignoring tire warranties and policies can deprive the vehicle owner of replacement or refund if tires are purchased without coverage.

 Buying New Tires: FAQs